Tornadoes of 1982: June 10–18

 On June 15, there were 7 tornadoes confirmed in Michigan (one as high as F3) causing one fatality and 6 injuries.
 The one fatality occurred in Jackson County and three of the injuries occurred in Saginaw County.

 On June 16, there was an F2 in Fleming County, Kentucky and an F3 in Lewis County.
 Together, the two twisters caused 5 injuries.

 July

 There were 95 tornadoes confirmed in the US in July.

 August

 There were 34 tornadoes confirmed in the US in August.

 September

 There were 38 tornadoes confirmed in the US in September, resulting in two fatalities.

 September 3

 An F1 touched down east of Humble, Texas.
 Although the path was just 1 mile, it collapsed a garage under construction, killing a construction worker and injuring two others.

 September 26

 An F2 touched down near Basinger, Florida, killing one and injuring seven.

+The same day, an F0 struck in Tigers Bay, Northern Ireland, there were no known injuries and fatalities.

 October

 There were 9 tornadoes confirmed in the US in October.